InvisibleGit/goos-kotlin/README.md

 Additionally, we're still getting `XMPPError: conflict - cancel` when end-to-end test fails, so manual restart of OpenFire is still needed for a little while.

+##### Commit 3 - Extending the Table Model

+We slowly progress by creating a test and then programming the minimal implementation for a test to pass.

+Even though we can easily translate from jMock to Mockito with [refEq](https://stackoverflow.com/a/39930882) call, there is major problem with this running on Java 17 and above, since you can't snoop on Swing library anymore thanks to [JDK Enhancement/Proposal 403: Strongly Encapsulate JDK Internals](https://openjdk.java.net/jeps/403).
+So even if we [use](https://docs.oracle.com/en/java/javase/17/migrate/migrating-jdk-8-later-jdk-releases.html#GUID-12F945EB-71D6-46AF-8C3D-D354FD0B1781):
+`--add-opens java.desktop/javax.swing.event=ALL-UNNAMED` it doesn't work anymore.
+If you want this tests to continue working as book intends, you need to make sure you're using older JDK, like v11.

+Some methods like `assertRowMatchesSnapshot()` and `cellValue()` are shown as helper methods in book without implementation details.
+Other tests like `updatesCorrectRowForSniper()` and `throwsDefectIfNoExistingSniperForAnUpdate()` are completely left to the reader since their "implementation is obvious".
+For those we pick them from books repository.
+For `updatesCorrectRowForSniper()` we just check for INSERT/UPDATE events and `model` contains correct data.
+We don't verify for `listener.aChangeInRow()` since that doesn't work with our implementation.
+Maybe for the better.
+Testing for internal calls of Swing library is probably not smart in the first place.

+Now the end-to-end test passes, but we are again troubled with `XMPPError: conflict - cancel`.
+It seems decision in Chapter 11 that we set OpenFire's Resource Policy to "Never Kick" is proving to be more trouble than it's worth.
+We now back off it and set it to "Always kick" so that repeated runs of test don't give us `XMPPError: conflict - cancel`.
+This may be because `Smack` or `OpenFire` have changed of how they work, or it may always have been an issue, since we don't have logout() API call, and second auction is kept logged in after the app/test finishes.

+Also note that in `ApplicationRunner`'s `startBiddingIn()` we needed to comment out:
+`showsSniperStatus("", 0, 0, textFor(SniperState.JOINING));`, but that will be resolved very soon.